philmikejones/crime-maps/docs/mansfield/index.md

 # Crimes in Mansfield, Nottinghamshire

-A series of maps of different crime types in Mansfield.
+A series of maps of different crime types in Mansfield Town Centre neighbourhood.

 ## Crime maps and trends